Llorx/iso-bench/README.md

     - `parallel`: The amount of parallel tests to run.
 Defaults to **1**.
     - `time`: The minimum time (in milliseconds) to invest on each test.
 The library will automatically increase the amount of cycles to reach a minimum of `ms` between tests to take samples.
 Defaults to **3000**.
     - `samples`: Amount of samples to get.
 Defaults to **1**.
-    - `warmUpTime`: The minimum time (in milliseconds) to pre-run the tests, so the JavaScript engine optimizer (TurboFan in V8) kicks-in before initializing the timer.
+    - `warmUpTime`: The minimum time (in milliseconds) to pre-run the tests, so the JavaScript engine optimizer kicks-in before initializing the timer.
 Defaults to **500**.

 ---
 ```typescript